 In addition to testing, it is also important that parents keep children at home when they are unwell and children are actively encouraged to follow good hygiene measures.

 The Department for Education’s plan is that all pupils, in all year groups, will return to school full-time from the beginning of the autumn term.

 Other guidance in England (Department for Education)

-- Implementing protective measures in education and childcare setting
+- Implementing protective measures in education and childcare settings

-- What parents and carers need to know about schools and other education settings during the coronavirus outbreak
+- What parents and carers need to know about schools and other education settings during the coronavirus outbreak (guidance until August 2020)

 Other guidance from Scottish Government: